 Trentemøller has personally created the accompanying music video, just as he did with “Sleeper” (released in May).

-“In the Garden” gives us a second taste from the forthcoming Trentemøller album, which will be released in the fall of 2019.
+“In the Garden” gives us a second taste from the new Trentemøller album "Obverse", which was released in the fall of 2019.

 Artwork by Jesse Draxler